-An authentic Aguachile Recipe (aka Camarones en Aguachile), this flavorful Mexican appetizer is similar to ceviche, where shrimp is marinated in a lime juice, but with the addition of chiles and cilantro.
+How to make authentic Aguachile (aka Camarones en Aguachile), a flavorful Mexican appetizer, similar to ceviche, where shrimp is marinated in a lime juice, but with the addition of chiles and cilantro.
 A simple and delicious appetizer that is low-carb and keto friendly .

 Whatever is rejected from the self, appears in the world as an event. ~

-Ever since we got back from Mexico, I have been chomping at the bit to share this you!
-One of my favorite things to eat in Mexico, along with ceviche, is Aguachile!
+Ever since we got back from Mexico, I have been chomping at the bit to share this delicious Aguachile Recipe with you!
+One of my favorite things to eat in Mexico, along with ceviche, is Aguachile.
 Ceviche and Aguachile are similar in that both are fish or shrimp, “cooked” in lime juice.
 But Aguachile takes it a step further by adding blended chiles and cilantro to the mix, giving it this vibrant green color and spicy deliciousness!

 Aguachile literally means “chili water” and this is what flavors the shrimp in this recipe.
 Spicy and full of flavor- I find this so incredibly addicting… and I can’t wait for you to try this!